BulTTaeng/11060_JumpJump/README.md

 ## What was the key point and the hard part?

-Similar to the problem that I solve (맹세)
+Similar to the problem that I solved (맹세)

 Make visit array and save if it is possible to reach that location.